 MANUFACTURED HOUSING PARK - A parcel of land which has been planned and improved for the placement of manufactured housing for lease or rent.
+For the Floodplain Development District, the term means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.
+[Amended 3-12-2024 Town Meeting by Amendment No. 4]

 MANUFACTURED HOUSING SUBDIVISION - A parcel of land which has been planned and improved for the placement of manufactured housing for sale.
+For the Floodplain Development District, the term means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.
+[Amended 3-12-2024 Town Meeting by Amendment No. 4]